The ultimate guide to the energy price cap

 Government support packages

 The actual price of delivering electricity and gas to homes has approximately doubled between 2020 and now.
-Here’s our in-depth analysis explaining why this happened:
+Here’s our in-depth analysis explaining why electricity is so expensive?

 We’ve also produced a helpful guide to the support available to households struggling to pay energy bills.